Seeker38/image_stitching/README.md

 The demo is in in demo.ipynb.
 Just make sure to change the input files

-The data is being create in data_generate.ipynb
+The data is created in data_generate.ipynb
 ## Sources
 The SIFT algorithm is based on
 [Distinctive Image Features from Scale-Invariant Keypoints (SIFT)](https://people.eecs.berkeley.edu/~malik/cs294/lowe-ijcv04.pdf)